Jonah (Kanye West song): Summary

 "Jonah", the seventh track off of Donda, the album that saw the reunification of Jay-Z and Kanye, begins with Lil Durk celebrating that moment, but then lamenting "I lost my brother when we was millionaires / I wasn't scared to die, but him, that was my biggest fear."
 Kanye West is seen as connecting his issues to God's mysterious behavior throughout the album.
 "Jonah" sees Kanye rapping about his relationship with God, alongside fellow rappers Vory and Lil Durk opening up about their pain of losing friends and family members, respectively.
 Durk's verse is dedicated to his brother, DThang, who was murdered in 2021.
 The Guardian said in a review of the song that Lil Durk powerfully references a nephew and a niece now without a father, and goes on to say that "West clearly inspires frank admissions from all of the featured artists on Donda, who treat him like a priest they’ve visited for a group therapy session."

 The song paints a portrait of isolation, abandonment, and being in need with lyrics such as "Who's there when I need a shoulder to lean on?" and "I hope you're here when I need the demons to be gone."

 Reception

-Donda was one of the most discussed albums of 2021, and likewise many there have been many reviews of "Jonah".
+Donda was one of the most discussed albums of 2021, and as such there have been many reviews of "Jonah".
 The theme of the song, loneliness and isolation, has been noted as being particularly well portrayed, making the song easily relatable.
 Charlie Recchia of The Maneater called the song "an emotionally devastating track that discusses fighting inner demons and how lonely that process can be, even if you are a star" and said that "the ghostly hook on this song always gives me chills."
-A Gigwise reviewer called the track "perfectly serviceable Ye cuts that follow the cookie cutter pattern of interesting features and Yeezy rapping about his relationship with God."
+A Gigwise reviewer called the track has "perfectly serviceable Ye cuts that follow the cookie cutter pattern of interesting features and Yeezy rapping about his relationship with God."